 - Diced onto salads for a delicious, creamy topping

 - Mashed and mixed with fresh lime juice, salt, pepper and chopped cilantro for a quick guac-inspired veggie dip

-If you’re following the South Beach Diet, you’ll add Healthy Fats like avocado throughout all phases of your program.
+If you’re following the South Beach Diet, you’ll add Healthy Fats like avocado to your meal plan.
 Half of an avocado is equal to one serving.